adam-stokes/tornado-angularjs-skel/README.md

 python 3, tornado, angularjs boilerplate code for starting a tornado http server and developing with angularjs.

+### a note

+this is for development only, since this is primarily static file serving it's better to serve your application from nginx or apache. if you are wanting a quick setup without much fuss then this skeleton will do.

 ## requirements

 + python 3.3.x